2022 European League of Football season

 The 2022 ELF season was the second season of the European League of Football, a semi professional American football league based in Europe.
-Twelve teams from five different countries participated.
-The 2022 season started on June 4, 2022, and concluded with the Championship Game on September 25, 2022 at the Wörthersee Stadion, Klagenfurt.
+Twelve teams from five countries participated.
+The 2022 season started on June 4, 2022, and concluded with the ELF Championship Game on September 25, 2022 at the Wörthersee Stadion, Klagenfurt.
+In their first year in the league, Vienna Vikings won the title, beating 2021 runners-up Hamburg Sea Devils 27-15.

 Format

 The league is divided into three conferences, North, Central and South.
 Each team plays 12 games during the regular season: twice against their conference rivals, and twice against three of the teams from the other conferences.
 The top team in each conference, as well as the best second-place team, qualify for the playoffs.

 Teams

 On top of the eight inaugural season teams, the league expanded with four new franchises.
 On September 25, 2021, the Vienna Vikings, Raiders Tirol as well as Rhein Fire were officially introduced as new teams.
 On October 15, 2021 the addition of the Istanbul Rams was announced.
 First, the Rams home field was the Yusuf Ziya Öniş Stadium but was later changed.